kree-dotcom/isomorph/README.md

 ## Tests and coverage:

 - Begin by cloning the repo
 - The repo contains a submodule so run `git submodule init && git submodule update` to get these files for Velo-Deposit-Tokens.
+This submodule contains its own tests and documents so please follow its own README.md for testing it.
 - Then run "yarn install" in the main directory to install all required packages
 - Connect your API endpoints and privatekey using the .env file.
 See sample_env for details.